Semanteo/Github-Timeline/README.md

 - [x] Sort by ascending or descending
 - [ ] Adding more infos
 - [ ] Implementation possible in READMEs

+## Contributions

+Be free to contribute and open prs or issues to improve the code !